 According to psychiatrist Judith Orloff and author of “The Empath’s Survival Guide,” narcissists target empaths because they are the nature of their personality means they are likely to do anything to make their partner happy.

 Because empaths feel so deeply, they also love deeply, this happens very quickly for the empath, and once they get to that point, it’s difficult for them to let go no matter how they are being treated.
-It is important to mention that the empaths reluctance to leave an abusive relationship is not because of insecurity or low self-esteem (although this can play a role).
+It is important to mention that the empaths reluctance to leave an abusive relationship with a Narcisist is not because of insecurity or low self-esteem (although this can play a role).
 Empaths are very complex characters, and the light in them has a strong desire to dispel the darkness in others.

 Because empaths are so selfless, in the narcissists mind, this makes them the perfect candidate for a constant source of narcissistic supply.
 Orloff states that she often tells her empath clients to refrain from dating narcissists, but it’s not in their nature and they can’t help who they are drawn to.